ryanroth83/BNR/content/members/miguel_sanchez.md

 image : "/img/members/no-profile-image.png"
 phone :
 email :
-Description  : "President and Chief Executive Officer of GoldQuest Capital"
+Description  : GoldQuest Capital - President & CEO
 featured: true
 ---
 As President and Chief Executive Officer of GoldQuest Capital, Miguel Sanchez is responsible for the company's overall strategic vision, operation, and performance-driven results that will increase shareholder value.